 I prefer to structure my life as a well-worn barc-o-lounger with a built-in ice chest.
 All I really want out of life is to be comfortable, surrounded by things and people I understand that allow me to remain completely unaware of what is really happening in the world.

-It is a comfort to know what the rules are so I don’t have to analyze facts, weigh possibilities and figure out I feel about different social issues.
+It is a comfort to know what the rules are so I don’t have to analyze facts, weigh possibilities and figure out what I feel about different social issues.
 I believe that I’m forming my own opinions when in reality I’m completely full of shit, which is so liberating!
 I can pretend not to be afraid of people who challenge me to think differently.
 Pretending is a form of denial, which I also advocate.
 Denial allows me to do everything the way I want to do it without any consequence.
 I can be intolerant of everyone who doesn’t fit with my world view without any guilt because I never question my world view.
 It is finite and static, predictable and comforting.
 And, people, I have to say, the water is warm in Denial-ville, so jump right in and join me!